nh-server/switch-guide/docs/user_guide/making_essential_backups.md

     6. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
     7. Press the power button to power off your Switch
     8. Insert your SD card into your PC
-    9. Copy `/switch/prod.keys` from your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).
+    9. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

+&nbsp;

 #### [Continue to Launching CFW <i class="fa fa-arrow-circle-right fa-lg"></i>](launching_cfw.md)